 Skip to content

-Geofencing & Geospatial Alerts
+Geofencing Alerts

-Geofencing is a powerful tool in modern risk and employee safety platforms — and at Vismo it is a core pillar of our Locate & Protect architecture.
-With virtual boundaries, real-time alerts, and context-aware monitoring, geofencing enables organizations to detect when employees enter, leave, or wander outside defined zones.
+Geofencing is a powerful tool in modern risk and employee safety platforms - and at Vismo it is a core pillar of our Locate & Protect architecture.
+With virtual boundaries, real-time alerts, and context-aware monitoring, our geofencing solution enables organizations to detect when employees enter, leave, or wander outside defined zones.
 Combine that with Vismo’s alerting, analytics, and response capabilities, and you get a robust safety scaffold around mobile or remote teams.

 What Is Geofencing?